Wisconsin Campaign Finance Glossary

 An issue ad, in its true form, is defined by its focus on an issue and does not advocate the election or defeat of a candidate.
 They generally air when the issue is before the legislature.
 They ask citizens to contact their legislators and urge them to vote for or against a specific bill.
 Corporate money can be used for these ads and no reporting is required.

 However, in 1996 advertisements purporting to be "issue ads" were first used to influence elections.
 The Wisconsin Manufacturers and Commerce (WMC), the Sierra Club and Americans for Term Limits ran ads right before the elections harshly attacking several candidates.
 Since these ads did not use the magic words "vote for" or "vote against," these groups claimed that they were not required to report this activity or the sources of the money used for them as they would for independent expenditures.
 A subsequent court decision upheld this position.
+Now ads indirectly expressing support or opposition to a candidate by encouraging voters to phone the candidate are common features of the campaign landscape.

-For more on "issue ads" in go here.
+For more on "issue ads" go here.

 Money contributed indirectly so as to hide its origins.
 At its most innocuous, this can happen when a political party, LCC or candidate committee uses money it collects from special interests to make contributions to candidates.
 At its most pernicious it happens when contributions illegal in Wisconsin are made to organizations outside Wisconsin, such as a political party’s national campaign committee, and then returned to Wisconsin’s political committees under the guise of otherwise legal contributions.
 Also see soft money.